 Indianapolis, Indiana, United States

-RECRUITINGReduction in BPSD assessed by NPI total score at 3 months
+RECRUITINGReduction in BPSD as measured by the Neuropsychiatric Inventory (NPI) total score

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.